bowserchris/bowserchris/README.md

 ### Welcome to my repo! 👨‍💻

-I’m a Java Back-End developer that has recently finished a bootcamp with the Cibernarium IT Academy in Barcelona.
-This repository is full of projects in my ongoing journey within the IT sector and to use as a professional portfolio.
+I’m a Java Back-End developer that has recently finished a bootcamp with IronHack Spain in Barcelona.
+This repository is full of projects in my ongoing journey within the IT sector and my own professional portfolio.

-- 🔭 I’m currently working on [IT-Academy-BCN ita-challenges-backend](https://github.com/IT-Academy-BCN/ita-challenges-backend)
+- 🔭 I’m currently working on [Food Punχ](https://github.com/bowserchris/food-punck)
-- 🧠 I’m currently learning **Reactive Programming & Hexagonal Architecture**
+- 🧠 I’m currently learning **Local LLM's & Docker Containerization**
 - 🤝 I'm open to collaborating on interesting projects
 - 🌍 I'm based in *Barcelona, Spain*
 - ☕ Ask me about **cinnamon bun rolls**
-- ⚡ I´m interested in *blockchain technology* & the potential for decentralised programs
+- ⚡ I´m interested in *cyber-security*, *blockchain technology* & the potential for decentralised programs
 <!-- *   ✉️  You can contact me at [bowserchris github](mailto:bowserchris github)
 - ⚡ Fun fact: I'm from the States 🤠 and also half Spanish 🕺
 - ⚡ Fun fact **: I´m a big fan of cinnamon rolls**